bcgov/data-publication/pages/dps_maphub_glossary.md

  **Creator** - In addition to Fieldworker capabilities, Creator are able to configure their own solutions including creating Maps and Apps, and also have the ability to share content to others.

 ## User Roles
-BCs Map Hub's custom **User Roles** further control what privileges are available to the account(i.e. privileges to edit data, create content, use premium content, share content...)
+The custom **User Roles** on BC's Map Hub further controls what privileges are available to the account(i.e. privileges to edit data, create content, use premium content, share content...)
 <br><br>
 **Emergency Role Accounts** are available only to business units that require immediate sharing to everyone/public privileges to support needs during imminent emergencies (not intended for day to day business operations).
 When time permits, content shared to public by Emergency Roles authors requires publishing request/checklist if authors intend to keep content for longer term.
 Else content must be unshared from public.